jefferybatt/HOV-Lane-Utilization-WSDOT/README.md

 TOTAL Vehicles in HOV (Lane 3&4): 87,862 or 8.56%
 TOTAL Vehicles in non-HOV (Lane 1&2): 938,614 or 91.46%

-Insights: Roughly 9 out of every 10 vehicles are using the right 2 lanes, and only 1 out of every 10 vehicles are using the left lane (HOV).
-The most used lane is the middle lane.
+Summary: Roughly 9 out of every 10 vehicles are using the right 2 lanes, and only 1 out of every 10 vehicles are using the left lane (HOV).
+The most used lane is the center lane.